 4 Add chilli powder, cumin seeds, crushed coriander seeds, cardamom and cloves and let the spices heat through.
 Add tomatoes and water.
 Bring to a gentle bubble then lower heat and cook gently for 10 minutes.

 5 Stir coconut cream into sauce, and add chicken thighs, turning them to coat in sauce, and tucking them into the sauce.
-Cover pan with a lid and cook gently for 20 minutes, turning them half way through cooking, or until they are cooked through.
+Cover pan with a lid and cook gently for 20 minutes, turning them half-way through cooking, or until they are cooked through.
 Keep pan covered and let curry rest for 30 minutes.
 Remove chicken thighs to a plate and heat sauce gently until bubbling.
 If necessary, reduce it until thick.
 Return chicken thighs to pan and let them heat through.
 Sprinkle with mint or coriander and dollop with yoghurt.
 Serve with rice or roti.

 Crush the seeds in a small grinder (I use a coffee grinder for spices, never for coffee!).
-Otherwise, protect t the seeds with paper towels and bash them with the end of a sturdy bottle.
+Otherwise, protect the seeds with paper towels and bash them with the end of a sturdy bottle.

-A splatter screen is a fine meshed screen with a long handle you lay over the top of the pan.
+A splatter screen is a fine meshed screen with a long handle that you lay over the top of the pan.
 It knocks back 70% of splatters, but doesn’t cause the food to steam.
 Genius.